 The Company provided valuation allowances for the deferred tax assets resulting from tax loss carryforwards and other temporary differences.
 Management currently believes that it is more likely than not that the deferred tax assets related to the operating loss carryforwards and other temporary differences will not be realized.
-The change in the valuation allowance during 2014 was $5.6 million).
+The change in the valuation allowance during 2012 was $261,000.

 e.
-Income from continuing operations before taxes on income are as follows:
+Loss from continuing operations before taxes on income are as follows:

 f.
 Taxes on income were comprised of the following:

 g.
-A reconciliation between the theoretical tax expense, assuming all income is taxed at the U.S. federal statutory tax rate applicable to income of the Company and the actual tax expense as reported in the Statements of Comprehensive Income is as follows:
+A reconciliation between the theoretical tax expense, assuming all income is taxed at the U.S. federal statutory tax rate applicable to income of the Company and the actual tax expense as reported in the Statements of Operations is as follows: